 Phone: (505) 242-7022

 The workshop begins and ends at the Best Western Albuquerque Airport Inn & Suites.
 The lodging at this location is not included in your workshop fee.
-To secure pre- or post-workshop lodging, please contact the hotel directly to make your reservations.
-A courtesy block of rooms are available and must be reserved no later than December 15, 2019 to guarantee availability.
+To secure pre- or post-workshop lodging on January 19 and/or January 25, please contact the hotel directly.
+A courtesy block of rooms are available and must be reserved no later than December 31, 2019 to guarantee availability.
 Be sure to mention you are traveling with Arizona Highways PhotoScapes.

 Best Western Socorro Hotel & Suites